Rockslide: Causes

 Mass-wasting occurs whenever the gravitational force on the rock exceeds the ability of the slope to resist that force.
 Therefore, anything that erodes or impedes the mountain's ability to resist this force may be one of the causes of mass-wasting.
 While a major event such as an earthquake can cause large rockslides to happen, a majority of slides occur due to a combination of gravitational pressure and erosional influences.
+Anthropogenic activities, such as altering the geometry of a hill through excavation, can also change the stress state, contributing to slope instability.

 Amongst these erosional properties, water is arguably the most effective geologic agent that causes mass-wasting events to occur.
 Water aids in the downslope movement of surface material by adding weight to the soil and by filling pores which tends to push apart individual grains, decreasing the resistance of the material to movement.
 While these processes can cause a slide to happen, the speed and potential devastation of a rockslide is often determined by the severity of steepness presented by the failing slope.